leterDieu/Stellarity-mcoc/docs/items/prismember.md

 </div>

 ## Obtaining
-Stella has a 33% chance to be dropped by the Empress of Light, but only if killed in The End or in the Overworld during nighttime.
+Prismember has a 33% chance to be dropped by the Empress of Light, but only if killed in The End or in the Overworld during nighttime.

 ## Usage
-Like most other Empress drops damaging enemies sets them on Prismatic Inferno
+When you crouch, a red and orange timer appears above your hotbar.
+After 8 ticks, it is filled up and tells you to attack.
+When you do, a fiery spin is released, dealing 8:heart::heart::heart::heart: damage with 30% armor penetration, and applying Prismatic Inferno for 3 seconds, with an extra second for each level of fire aspect you have.
+This spin has a 20 tick cooldown.

 ## Tips
 - This weapon is great for hitting and running.
 Just make sure to reapply Prismatic Inferno every few seconds for it to not timeout.

 ## History
 === "**2.2.0**

 === "**v2.1a**
 	- :rocket: Introduced